 This UCITS fund promotes environmental or social characteristics and is thus disclosed in accordance with Article 8 (1) of the Regulation on the disclosure of sustainability information.
-A fund that commits to a minimum percentage of investments that take account of the EU criteria for environmentally sustainable activities (i.e. are aligned with taxonomy) contributes to the following environmental objectives through its investments: (i) mitigation of climate change and/or (ii) adaptation to climate change.
+A fund that commits to a minimum percentage of

 The technical screening criteria ("TSC") for environmentally sustainable economic activities are as yet not fully developed (especially for the other four environmental objectives set out in the Taxonomy Regulation).
 These detailed criteria require the availability of several specific data items in terms of each investment, primarily based on data reported by the company.
 At present, only limited reliable, up-to-date and verifiable data is available to evaluate investments against the TSC.
 Against this backdrop and in its capacity as the Fund's Management Company, Allianz Global Investors GmbH uses an external data and research provider in order to determine linked taxonomy shares.
 The external provider evaluates corporate disclosures in order to assess whether the companies' business activities are in line with the criteria defined by the EU Commission.
 An additional "Do No Significant Harm" assessment of the issuer will be conducted by the Management Company to assess the suitability of the taxonomy shares.